 Coriander is a small, hollow-stemmed plant in the Apiaceae family, in the genus: Coriandrum.
 Its scientific name is Coriandrum sativum.
-Pleasant, aromatic and spicy, its seeds have been found utility since ancient times in cooking as well as in various traditional medicines.
+Pleasant, aromatic, and spicy, its seeds have been found in utility since ancient times in cooking as well as in various traditional medicines.

 |Coriander seeds (coriandrum sativum).
 Note for light brown, dry seeds.|

-Coriander seeds can be ready for harvest when the plant turns brown, its leaves begin to dry.
+Coriander seeds can be ready for harvest when the plant turns brown, and its leaves begin to dry.
 Immature seeds are light green and taste bitter.
 To harvest cut the plants, tie them in small bundles, and dry under the sun for several days.
 Traditionally, to separate the seeds, the sheaves are either beaten with a stick or employ a lightweight roller to separate the pods.

 The unique aromatic flavor of coriander seeds comes from their essential volatile oils and fatty acids.
 Some important fatty acids in the dried seeds include petroselinic acid, linoleic acid (omega 6), oleic acid, and palmitic acid.
 Also, the seeds contain essential oils such as linalool (68%), a-pinene (10%), geraniol, camphene, terpene, etc. Together; these active principles are responsible for the digestive, carminative, and anti-flatulent properties of the seeds.

 As in other spices, coriander is also rich in dietary fiber.
-100 g seeds provide 41.9 g of fiber, much of this is metabolically inert insoluble content.
+100 g seeds provide 41.9 g of fiber, much of which is metabolically inert insoluble content.
 Dietary fiber increases the bulk of the food by absorbing water throughout the digestive system and thus aids in smooth bowel movements.

-Moreover, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, thus help lower serum LDL-cholesterol levels.
+Moreover, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, thus helping lower serum LDL-cholesterol levels.
 Together with flavonoid antioxidants, the fiber composition of coriander helps protect colon mucosa from cancers.

 Unlike other dry spice seeds that lack in vitamin-C, coriander seeds contain an ample amount of this antioxidant vitamin.
 100 g of dry seeds provide 21 mg or 35% of RDI of vitamin-C.